 - Wood filler

-- One-Third High Rule: Conventional chair railing advice says that chair rail tends to look best when it is one-third of the height of the room.
-For a ceiling that is 8 feet high, this would place the chair rail at around 36 inches high.
+- One-third high rule: Conventional chair railing advice says that chair rail tends to look best when it is 1/3 the height of the room.
+For a ceiling that is 8 feet high, this would place the chair rail in the 30- to 36-inch height range.

-- Chair Back Height: Since one purpose of chair rail is to act as a buffer between the wall and the backs of chairs, you may wish to measure the height of your chair backs and use this as chair rail height.
+- Chair back height: Since the original purpose of the chair rail is to act as a buffer between the wall and the backs of chairs, you may wish to measure the height of your chair backs and use this as chair rail height.
 Be sure to use the chair backs' leading edge when measuring.

 Use your laser or bubble level to determine the level for the chair railing on the walls.
 Continue this level across for all walls that will receive chair railing, snapping a chalk line to mark this line.

 Use the stud finder to locate all vertical studs in the room.
-Mark studs with small pieces of painter's tape.
-If you are intending to paint the room, you can mark lightly with the pencil.
+Mark the studs with small pieces of painter's tape.
+If you are intending to paint the room, you can mark lightly with a pencil instead of using tape.
 Attach the chair rail to the wall with the electric nailer or with a hammer and finish nails.

 If you need to join two runs of chair rail, use a scarf joint.
-A dot of wood glue on the joint helps it stay together over the long-term.
+A dot of wood glue on the joint helps the joint stay together over the long term.

 Patch and Paint